dtim-upc/spark/sql/nextiajd/experiments/NextiaJD/README.md

 --flexmatcher-s /DTIM/flextMatcherResults_testbedXS.csv \
 -o /DTIM/output
 ```

-### Results

-The results of the code is:
+* Once the program ends.
+You can find the following file in the provided output directory.

-*   Comparison_state_of_the_art.txt contains the binary confusion matrices and their metrics.
-If discoveries for testbeds S and M are provided.
-The code will merge the discovery results for each solution to generate just one matrix for solution.
+    *  **comparison_state_of_the_art.txt**: contains the binary confusion matrices and their metrics for each solution provided